-The second step only applies to \name{BM15}'s estimates, from which we subtract the value of public benefits.
-All servicemembers are eligible to unemployment insurance (UI). \ct[pp.~1585--1586]{CK16} find that UI benefits amount to 21.5\% of the marginal product of labor.
-But this quantity has to be reduced for several reasons: the UI takeup rate is only 65\%; UI benefits and consumption are taxed, imposing a factor of 0.83; the disutility from filing for benefits imposes a factor of 0.47; and UI benefits expire, imposing a factor of 0.83.
+Additionally, we subtract the value of public benefits from \name{BM15}'s estimates.
+All servicemembers are eligible to unemployment insurance (UI). \ct[pp.~1585--1586]{CK16} find that UI benefits amount to $21.5\%$ of the marginal product of labor.
+But this quantity has to be reduced for several reasons: the UI takeup rate is only $65\%$; UI benefits and consumption are taxed, imposing a factor of $0.83$; the disutility from filing for benefits imposes a factor of $0.47$; and UI benefits expire, imposing another factor of $0.83$.
 In sum, the average value of UI benefits to servicemembers is $21.5 \times 0.65 \times 0.83 \times 0.47 \times 0.83 = 5\%$ of the marginal product of labor.
-Like all unemployed workers, servicemembers are also eligible to other public benefits, which \name{CK16} quantify at 2\% of the marginal product of labor.
+Servicemembers are also eligible to other public benefits, which \name{CK16} quantify at $2\%$ of the marginal product of labor.
 Hence, to account for benefits, we subtract $5\%+2\% =7\%$ of the marginal product of labor from \name{BM15}'s estimates.